govuk-one-login/ipv-core-back/lambdas/restore-vcs/README.md

 ## Running the lambda

-> This lambda should only be called with explicit permission from stakeholders
+> This lambda should not be invoked in production without explicit sign-off from stakeholders

 ### Payload